jocmom/CarND-Advanced-Lane-Lines/README.md

 In the class `Line` in `lane_line.py` on line 198 the function `calc_radius_of_curvature` is defined.
 It calculate the radius of the curve in a point by approximating a circle with the same tangent.
 [Here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) you find more information about this topic.
 The radius can be used for steering.

-On line 214 the method `calc_line_base_pos` calculates the offset from the lane of the center.
+On line 214 the method `calc_line_base_pos` calculates the offset from the center of the car to each lane.
 Like mentioned in the course I assume the lane to have a width of 3.7m and therefore the conversion from pixels to meter is set to 3.7/700 meter/pixel.
-Each lane calculates it's own offset from the center, by adding these two values the offset from the car from the center can easily determined.
+Each lane calculates it's own offset from the center, by adding these two values the offset from the center of the car to the center of the lane can easily determined.
+In the end curvature and offset are printed on the image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in cell 20 of the notebook in the function `process_image`.
 It executes the process described above on one image by using the `Line` class.
+The `Line` class provides also methods to print the fit on the image.
+Other steps taken here is averaging the current fit with the best fit from previous imagas though filtering out bad fits.
+There are also sanity checks, like

+* are there enough data points (line: 136)
+* checking the difference of the coefficients from the current and the best fit (line: 170)
+* is the offset from the lane valid (line: 181)

-Here is an example of my result on a test image:
+Below is an example of my result on a test image:

 ![alt text][result]